jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## How to scale support?

 So something had to change.
-When we were thinking about how we could scale support, we boiled it down to three options.
+In figuring out how we could scale support, we evaluated three basic options.

 ## 3 Options (Money, Broken Phone, NEW WAY)